-The Sun Valley Summer Symphony MissionThe mission of the Sun Valley Summer Symphony is to provide exceptional, free-admission classical music performances that inspire and enrich lives through dynamic and engaging artistic programming and educational and cultural opportunities.
+The Sun Valley Summer Symphony MissionThe Mission of the Sun Valley Summer symphony is to perform exceptional, free-admission classical music concerts that inspire and enrich lives through dynamic, engaging artistic programming and to provide music education programs for youth and adults.

 HistoryThe largest privately funded free-admission symphony in America, the Sun Valley Summer Symphony just celebrated 30 seasons in the glorious Idaho mountains in 2014.
 Founded in 1985 as the Elkhorn Music Festival by Dr. Carl Eberl, professor emeritus at the College of the City University of New York, and his wife Julianne, the orchestra grew from 22 musicians to 55 at the time of his retirement.
 Under the leadership of Maestro Alasdair Neale since 1995, the orchestra has grown to more than 114 players and presents free concerts to over 50,000 people annually.